 tempering, not Japanese tempering which is a crucial part of the

 performance of the steel.
-So for example, Japanese 440C steel is NOT
+So for example, Japanese 440C steel

 the same on all scissors, even though it’s technically the same

 material.
 Each company has their own unique way of tempering the